 Teens Start Smoking at a Young Age

 It's never too early to start talking to kids about smoking.
 Parents should have a conversation about the risks of smoking as early as 5 or 6 years old, according to The American Lung Association.
-Other studies cited by The Campaign For Tobacco Free Kids state 80 percent of all adult smokers begin smoking by the age of 18, and 90 percent try smoking before age 20.
+A study cited by The Campaign For Tobacco Free Kids state 95 percent of all adult smokers begin smoking before they turn 21 years old.

 Data from NIDA's Monitoring the Future Study illustrates when kids start experimenting with cigarettes.